grscheller/neovim-notes/notes/08-EncodingsUnicode.md

 Unicode code points just works.
 Terminals are fixed width font beasts, but Libre Office handles the variable width code points just fine.

-When using gvim, or vim/nvim with a unicode aware terminal emulator like rxvt-unicode or gnome-terminal, code points can be entered while in *insert mode* via
+When using gvim, or vim/nvim with a Unicode aware terminal emulator like rxvt-unicode or gnome-terminal, code points can be entered while in *insert mode* via